 Compose Yourself With Music Therapy

 If you'd like to explore music therapy to address symptoms related to PTSD, ADHD, anxiety, or depression, you've come to the right place.
 As a trained singer, I am confident I can help people have a healthy voice they love to use.
-I'm here to help!
-Compose Yourself LLC provides support for:

 -